Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Introduction

 This lower bound has immediate physical consequences.
 It implies that the curvature of the synthetic gauge connection cannot be made block-diagonal with respect to the splitting between momentum and phase directions; at least one independent off-diagonal operator persists, mixing the Brillouin zone with the two phase directions.
 Crucially, the bound detects the topological coupling of the momentum torus to the two distinct $U(1)$ phases, and therefore remains non-trivial even when the total Chern number of the lowest band is tuned to zero.
 Thus $r^{\sharp}$ provides a cohomological certificate of locally irremovable Berry curvature, invisible to conventional global invariants.
 The result suggests interferometric protocols that separately probe the Berry phases associated with $\phi_{+}$ and $\phi_{-}$, offering a way to detect this obstruction even in regimes of vanishing net vorticity.

 The paper is organized as follows.
-Section~\ref{sec:geometry} constructs the extended parameter space $M$, the Kaluza--Klein metric $g_{M}$, and the metric connection $\nabla^{C}$ with torsion $T^{\flat}$.
-Section~\ref{sec:cohomology} analyses the cohomology of $M$, computes the mixed tensor rank $r$, and shows that $\mathcal{K}=0$ in the present geometry.
-Section~\ref{sec:KK-foundations} extends the Pigazzini--Toda theorem to Kaluza--Klein metrics, ensuring the bound applies to the present geometry.
-Section~\ref{sec:bound} applies the general theorem of \cite{PigazziniToda2025} to obtain the lower bound $\dim\mathfrak{hol}^{\mathrm{off}}\ge 1$ and discusses its physical interpretation.
-Section~\ref{sec:consequences} elaborates the physical implications of the bound, including its persistence when the total Chern number vanishes and its robustness under metric deformations.
-Section~\ref{sec:examples} illustrates how the same cohomological data reproduce, in a particular Rashba--Dresselhaus texture, the familiar Chern-number bound on the vortex number, and demonstrates with a tuned example that the holonomy bound remains valid even when the Chern number vanishes.
-Section~\ref{sec:protocol} outlines prospective interferometric tests for detecting the locally irremovable curvature and indicates directions for future work.
-Section~\ref{sec:conclusions} summarises the results and discusses broader implications for topological quantum matter.
+Section \ref{sec:geometry} constructs the extended parameter space $M$, the Kaluza--Klein metric $g_{M}$, and the metric connection $\nabla^{C}$ with torsion $T^{\flat}$.
+Section \ref{sec:cohomology} analyses the cohomology of $M$, computes the mixed tensor rank $r$, and shows that $\mathcal{K}=0$ in the present geometry.
+Section \ref{sec:KK-foundations} derives the exact curvature formula for the deformation family, identifies the Bismut cancellation at the physical metric, and establishes the lower bound through non-Bismut torsion representatives and the Riemannian holonomy.
+Section \ref{sec:bound} states the main theorem with the three-level non-reducibility structure and discusses its physical interpretation.
+Section \ref{sec:consequences} elaborates the physical implications of the bound, including its persistence when the total Chern number vanishes and its robustness under metric deformations.
+Section \ref{sec:examples} illustrates how the same cohomological data reproduce, in a particular Rashba--Dresselhaus texture, the familiar Chern-number bound on the vortex number, and demonstrates with a tuned example that the holonomy bound remains valid even when the Chern number vanishes.
+Section \ref{sec:protocol} outlines prospective interferometric tests for detecting the locally irremovable curvature and indicates directions for future work.
+Section \ref{sec:conclusions} summarises the results and discusses broader implications for topological quantum matter.